 - Continue wrapping tightly until your ball is the desired size.
 Usually softball size, but you can do a tennis ball size as well.

 - Use a blunt-tipped yarn needle or crochet hook to tuck the end of the thread under several layers of yarn so that it does not unravel.
 Pull it through and cut the end.

 - Repeat these steps until you have four to six balls.

 - Once all your balls are done, cut the leg off an old pair of nylons, or use knee-high stockings.
 Put one ball into the toe of the nylon and tie it off, then add another ball and tie until you have all the balls in the nylon.
 (Just do not use that wool you have been using to make your balls to tie it off.)

 - Throw the entire yarn caterpillar into the wash with a load of towels or jeans.

 - Remove balls from nylons and check for felting (this means the yarn has “melted” together).
 Some types of wool yarn will not felt well on the first try.
-You may need to repeat the washing and drying cycles up to 3 or 4 times.
+You may need to repeat the washing and drying cycles up to three or four times.
 You’ll know felting has occurred when you can gently scrape your fingernail over the ball and strands do not separate.
-To see original post with pictures go here.

 Or you can simply purchase dryer balls already made!
 There are so many companies now offering these.
 It is best to use four to six per load of laundry.
 The more you use, the quicker the clothes will dry.
 For large load use six.

 Adding a couple drops of the essential oil of your choice to each ball will give your laundry a light and clean smell without the toxins and chemicals.
 Certain oils with also add another layer of disinfectant.
 The oils I like to use are Citrus Bliss blend (for a yummy scent) or a Purify blend of oil (good for deodorizing).